Twitter | Facebook

 "In whatever medium he works, one senses Noterdaeme's joy in appropriation, a joy which undoubtedly helps to connect and to sustain the artists around him."
 That's from David Copenhafer's The Brooklyn Rail review and excellent close reading of The Autobiography of Daniel J. Isengart.
 The New School's Research Radio hosts a recent interview with Filip, too.
 Reviews - and Penny Arcade's Foreword - are posted here.

-Colin praises Beethoven's 8th and Olympic hockey.
-Other recent review work: On "John Singer Sargent Watercolors" at Boston's MFA in The New Criterion.
-On "The Little Demon" by Fyodor Sologub at The Boston Globe.
-On mono recordings by Miles Davis at Jazz Times.
-On the piano work of Earl Hines at The Weekly Standard.
-And The New Yorker has a shout-out for Colin's recent Dickens review.
+Colin looks at a new history of the Red Sox.
+Other recent review work: Beethoven's 8th at The Atlatnic, Olympic hockey at Sports Illustrated, "John Singer Sargent Watercolors" at Boston's MFA in The New Criterion, "The Little Demon" by Fyodor Sologub at The Boston Globe, mono recordings by Miles Davis at Jazz Times, and the piano work of Earl Hines at The Weekly Standard.
 Read reviews of Colin's Dark March right here.

 |Eric Barnes at North American Review